You are running an audit on yourself with the one instrument in the room you have already decided you cannot trust.

 The Saints You Think Were Stronger Than You

 Open the biographies.
 Read them honestly, the way the men who lived them lived them — not the airbrushed version handed down by Sunday-school posters.
 John Bunyan spent the first half of Grace Abounding to the Chief of Sinners describing, in clinical detail, the years in which he was certain he was a reprobate.
 He could not pray.
 He could not feel.
 He thought he had committed the unforgivable sin.
 He was so convinced of his own counterfeit faith that he ran into the woods to scream at God.
-The man who would write the most-printed Christian book in the English language outside the Bible spent a decade believing himself a fraud.
+The man who would write The Pilgrim's Progress spent a decade believing himself a fraud.

 Charles Spurgeon — the Prince of Preachers, packing a tabernacle of six thousand twice every Sunday in Victorian London — fought clinical depression so severe that he repeatedly told his congregation, from his own pulpit, that he was assailed by the suspicion that he was not really a Christian.
 Spurgeon's letters are full of the fear that the man preaching to the crowds was a hollow man at home.
-The most fruitful preacher of the nineteenth century was, by his own account, a man who slept many nights wondering whether his faith was real.
+By his own account, the man filling that building slept many nights wondering whether his faith was real.

 William Cowper — the hymn-writer who gave the church God Moves in a Mysterious Way — attempted suicide three times because he was so certain God had abandoned him and his faith was not real.
 The author of one of the warmest Reformed hymns ever penned spent decades drowning in imposter syndrome about the very faith he was writing about.